There are 11 different classes of PRSI, which fall broadly under the following 5 headings:

 The following is a brief description of the people covered by each of the main PRSI contribution classes.

-Employees in industrial, commercial and service-type employment with gross earnings of €38 or more a week from all work; civil and public servants recruited from 6 April 1995 and Community Employment workers from 6 April 1996.
-(Most workers in Ireland pay Class A PRSI contributions).
+Employees in industrial, commercial, and service-type employment, who are employed under a contract of service with reckonable pay of €38 or more a week from all employments; civil and public servants recruited from 6 April 1995 and Community Employment workers from 6 April 1996.
+Most workers in Ireland pay Class A PRSI contributions.

 any of these specified public office holders who earn €5,200 a year or less (€100 a week or less) have a nil liability – see Class M.